Firehouse Dog

 The inciting incident occurs at 13 minutes when During an aerial stunt, Rexxx's plane crashes and he falls into a tomato truck, disappearing.
 Meanwhile, a suspicious fire at the warehouse raises questions about arson.
 Both protagonists' worlds are disrupted..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Connor agrees to let Shane keep the dog (now named Dewey) at the firehouse on a trial basis.
+This shows the protagonist's commitment to Connor agrees to let Shane keep the dog (now named Dewey) at the firehouse on a trial basis.
 Shane commits to training him as a fire dog, entering the world of firefighting alongside his father., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Connor is severely injured in a warehouse fire set by the arsonist (revealed to be Corbin Sellars, a corrupt city official).
 Dewey is taken back to Hollywood.
-Shane loses both his father figure and his dog, hitting rock bottom., shows the protagonist at their lowest point.
+Shane loses both his father figure and his dog, hitting rock bottom., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Dewey escapes from Hollywood and races back to the firehouse.
 Shane discovers critical evidence about the arsonist.
 Father and son reconcile, with Connor recognizing Shane's bravery and growth., demonstrating the transformation achieved throughout the journey.